ggtd/ipwfl.py/README.md

-Some notes: Services like slack.com are hosted on Amazon, that's why ASN covers other services, when using file 'services_list.txt'

 ## Why?
 - Imagine you want to block all traffic on your home network, but you want your Android TV to access google services.